-Exhibit No. Description 12.
-Statements re Computation of Ratios 12.1 Computation of Ratios of Earnings to Fixed Charges and Preferred Stock Dividends for Host Hotels & Resorts, Inc. 12.2 Computation of Ratios of Earnings to Fixed Charges and Preferred Unit Distributions for Host Hotels & Resorts, L.P.
+Exhibit Description No. 12.
+Description Statements re Computation of Ratios 12.1 Computation of Ratios of Earnings to Fixed Charges and Preferred Stock Dividends for Host Hotels & Resorts, Inc. 12.2 Computation of Ratios of Earnings to Fixed Charges and Preferred Unit Distributions for Host Hotels & Resorts, L.P.
 21. Subsidiaries 21.1 List of Subsidiaries of Host Hotels & Resorts, Inc. 21.2 List of Subsidiaries of Host Hotels & Resorts, L.P.
 23. Consents 23 Consent of KPMG LLP 31.
 Rule 13a-14(a)/15d-14(a) Certifications 31.1 Certification of Chief Executive Officer for Host Hotels & Resorts, Inc. pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer for Host Hotels & Resorts, Inc. pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.3 Certification of Chief Executive Officer for Host Hotels & Resorts, L.P. pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.4 Certification of Chief Financial Officer for Host Hotels & Resorts, L.P. pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32. Section 1350 Certifications 32.1 Certification of Chief Executive Officer and Chief Financial Officer for Host Hotels & Resorts, Inc. pursuant to 18 U.S.C.
 1350, as created by Section 906 of the Sarbanes-Oxley Act of 2002.† 32.2 Certification of Chief Executive Officer and Chief Financial Officer for Host Hotels & Resorts, L.P. pursuant to 18 U.S.C.
-1350, as created by Section 906 of the Sarbanes-Oxley Act of 2002.† 101.INS XBRL Instance Document.
+1350, as created by Section 906 of the Sarbanes-Oxley Act of 2002.† 101 INS XBRI.
+Instance Document Submitted electronically with this report

+101.INS XBRL Instance Document.
 Submitted electronically with this report.
 101.SCH XBRL Taxonomy Extension Schema Document.
 Submitted electronically with this report.
 101.CAL XBRL Taxonomy Calculation Linkbase Document.
 Submitted electronically with this report.
-101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
-Submitted electronically with this report.
+101.DEF $XBRL\ Taxonomy\ Extension\ Definition\ Linkbase\ Document.$ Submitted electronically with this report.
 101.LAB XBRL Taxonomy Label Linkbase Document.
 Submitted electronically with this report.
 101.PRE XBRL Taxonomy Presentation Linkbase Document.
 Submitted electronically with this report.